SalesforceFoundation/NPSP/Contributor/Force.com-IDE-Setup.md

 ![Eclipse Overwrite Components Dialog](img/eclipse-overwrite-components.png)

 Now you can finally go back into your IDE and turn back on the Build Automatically setting.
-Your Force.com IDE should now be fully configured to do some actual coding on the Nonprofit Starter Pack codebase!
+Your Force.com IDE should now be fully configured to do some actual coding on the Nonprofit Success Pack codebase!

 # Hooray!